-A sigmoidoscopy – also called a flexible sigmoidoscopy because of the flexible tube used in the procedure – is an examination of the lower 20 inches of the colon known as the sigmoid colon.
+A sigmoidoscopy, also called a flexible sigmoidoscopy, is an examination of the lower 20 inches of the colon known as the sigmoid colon.

 How Is a Sigmoidoscopy Performed?

-To perform a sigmoidoscopy, the doctor inserts a lighted, flexible tube about the thickness of a finger through the rectum then into the lower portion of the colon to examine the lining of the lower colon for any abnormalities.
+To perform a sigmoidoscopy, the doctor inserts a lighted, flexible tube with a camera on the end through the rectum then into the lower portion of the colon to examine the lining of the lower colon for any abnormalities.

-Before beginning the procedure, which takes place at one of our four procedures units locations, you will be asked to lie on your left side.
+The procedure takes place at one of our four procedures units locations.
+At the start of the procedure, you will be asked to lie on your left side.
 The doctor will gently insert the lubricated tube.
 As the scope passes through the curves of your colon, you may feel some pressure or discomfort.
 The nurse will encourage you to breathe slowly and deeply to ease any discomfort.
 The doctor will put air into your colon in order to see the lining.
 You may have some mild bloating or abdominal discomfort from the air.
 You may feel like you need to have a bowel movement.
 The doctor will remove as much air as possible after the procedure.
 Because the exam is usually quick and simple, most patients do not require sedation.

-The procedure takes about 20 minutes, but expect your visit to last at least 1 hour, which includes time for preparation and follow-up with the doctor.
+The procedure takes about 20 minutes, but expect your visit to last at least one hour, which includes time for preparation and follow-up with the doctor.

-A sigmoidoscopy requires an enema before the test to clean out the lower part of the colon about an hour before the procedure.
+A sigmoidoscopy requires an enema before the test to clean out the lower part of the colon about one hour before the procedure.

 Why Do I Need a Sigmoidoscopy?

-A sigmoidoscopies help your doctor rule out possible conditions or make a diagnosis for issues such as:
+A sigmoidoscopy helps your doctor rule out possible conditions or make a diagnosis for issues such as:

 If necessary, during the procedure an instrument can be passed through the tube to take a small piece of tissue (a biopsy) for examination in the lab.
 Biopsies are done for many reasons and do not necessarily imply cancer.
-Other procedures can be performed if necessary during the sigmoidoscopy, such as removing a polyp.
+Other procedures can be performed if necessary during the sigmoidoscopy, such as removing a polyp (a small growth in the colon).

 What’s the Difference Between a Sigmoidoscopy and a Colonoscopy?

 While a sigmoidoscopy only examines the lower 20 inches of the colon, a colonoscopy examines the entire colon.
-A colonoscopy is performed under mild sedation, but a sigmoidoscopy generally requires no sedation.
+A colonoscopy is performed under mild sedation but a sigmoidoscopy generally requires no sedation.
+A sigmoidoscopy also does not require the full colon clean out (prep) needed for a colonoscopy.

 What Are the Potential Complications from a Sigmoidoscopy?

-Complications are extremely rare but can include a colon infection, bleeding due to damaging the wall of the colon, and piercing the colon.
+Complications are extremely rare but can include a colon infection, bleeding due to damaging the wall of the colon, and piercing the colon (perforation).
 All complications will be explained to you at the time you sign your consent for the procedure.

 What Happens After the Sigmoidoscopy?